Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 avn service wait $PG_SERVICE_NAME
 ```

+## Create the target database table

-Next we need to connect to the PostgreSQL database and set up a schema.
-Here
+Next we need to connect to the PostgreSQL database and create a table to write
-I'm using the `avn` command to connect to the database, but you could equally
+to.
+Here I'm using the `avn` command to connect to the database, but you could
-use `psql` or whatever other tool you prefer.
+equally use `psql` or whatever other tool you prefer.

 > **Note** If you go to the Connection Information page for the Aiven for
 > PostgreSQL service, the **Quick Connect** button can be used to show the